saylordotorg/course_polsc241/Unit02.md

+---
+layout: default
+title: "POLSC241: Introduction to Public Administration"
+course_description: "A detailed introduction to the role of the public bureaucracy in American society and the interplay of politics and public administration at the national, state, and local levels.
+Topics include ethics, organization theory and behavior, public policy formation, public management, administrative reform, and intergovernmental relations."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Intergovernmental Relations** <span id="2"></span>
 *Within a broader context of public administration, it is important to understand the dynamic process that affects the changing role of